 The bombs raining down on Gaza are beyond scary, beyond crazy

+The bombs raining down on Gaza from Israel are beyond scary, beyond crazy

 As Israel bombarded Gaza for the third night, I found myself closer to a missile hit that I could have imagined.